-When looking for a cannabis strain for Anxiety Relief it is best to stick with Hybrids or Indicas.
-This is due to the uplifting nature of Sativas, which can become too overwhelming for someone who is already anxious.
+When looking for a cannabis strain for Anxiety Relief it is best to shop for Hybrid or Indica strains for a calming effect.
+Sativa strains are known for their uplifting nature, which can become too overwhelming for someone who is anxious.
 Starting low and going slow is the key to discovering the ideal dose.
-Strains that are high in Cannabidoil (CBD) have also been shown to benefit those with Anxiety better than high levels of THC.
-Look for weed that is high in CBD or with a balance of CBD and THC.
+Strains that are high in Cannabidoil (CBD) have also been shown to benefit those with Anxiety more effectively than high levels of THC.
+Look for cannabis that is high in CBD or with a balance of CBD and THC.

-Although many Terpenes may help with general anxiety, two that stand out are:
+A lot of Terpenes may help with general anxiety, but two stand out terpenes are:

 Limonene & Linalool

 Limonene has a citrus scent and can be found in citrus fruits, rosemary, juniper, and peppermint.
 It is known for stress relief and anti-anxiety properties.
-Look for Limonene mainly in Hybrids.
+Look for Limonene mainly in Hybrid strains.
 It can be found in some Indica strains, but it isn’t as prevalent.

 Linalool has a floral scent (not like your Aunt Mae’s potpourri).
 It is also found in lavender plants and is known for its ability to enhance mood and sedating effects.
-Look for Linalool in Indicas as well as Hybrids.
+Look for Linalool in Indica and Hybrid Strains.

 Cannabinoids can be used to help with anxiety and the key with any treatment is to try a few different strains to discover what works best in your body.
-Every person reacts differently to marijuana, as metabolism and endocannabinoid receptors are unique.
-Keep a journal to help track what is working and how much you need to get relief.
+Everybody reacts differently to marijuana, as each person’s metabolism and endocannabinoid receptors are unique.
+Keep a journal to help track what is working and the dosage amount you need to find relief.

 *It is important to talk to your physician before changing your current medication*